 - Read Next

 - Dating: The dos and don’ts of on-campus hook-ups Staying safe in London Stay safe from drink spiking How do I make my long distance relationship last?
 Looking after you mental health and wellbeing Sexual Health: What do I need to know about PrEP and U=U?
 How do you meet guys without using apps or gay bars?
 Top cleaning tips for Freshers Bloggers Wanted!
 What is mental health and wellbeing?
-Ask for Angela Worried about insurance?
+Worried about insurance?
 You're covered!
-How to cope with your 'winter blues' #InternationalStudents: Coping with missing home Creating a positive study space in your flat
+Ask for Angela What to do in an emergency #InternationalStudents: Coping with missing home What do I say when someone is feeling down?

 - Menu for January (catered halls) 10 ways to live sustainably in halls What is it like to live in the Intercollegiate Halls of Residence?
 Eleanor Rosa House - Instruction Manual Amali's Blog: Bloomsbury on a budget!